New Member Frequently Asked Questions

 How much time does band take?

 There is some extra time required for rehearsals and performances.
 However, it is not nearly the time commitment some people make it out to be.
 In fact, if you compare it to other band programs or other types of school activities, you will be surprised at how little extra time is actually required.
 During the fall, students in the competitive marching band rehearse at 7:15 AM on "A" Days.
-On "B" days, the competitive band rehearses during 5th period (8:50-10:20).
+On "B" days, the competitive band rehearses during 2nd period (8:50-10:20).
 This is required for everyone in the competitive band.
 Students who ride a bus and cannot get to school before 7:15 must find alternate transportation to school on "A" days.
 With 200 people in the competitive band, we usually have someone willing to pick up a student and give them a ride to school.
 Students who are in the non-competitive band only have rehearsals during 1st period on "A" days (8:50-10:20).
 The do not rehearse before school.
-All band members also practice on Tuesday nights during football season, and we have summer practices before the first day of school (beginning near the end of July).
+Competitive band members also practice on Tuesday nights during football season, and we have summer practices before the first day of school (beginning near the end of July).
 Marching season generally runs 13-14 weeks out of the 36 weeks of the school year.
 A few extra rehearsals are called during concert season.
 Many band members continue private lessons outside of school time, but this is optional, although highly recommended.
-Band does require some extra commitment, but as with anything worthwhile, the more you invest, the more you get out of the program.
+Band does require extra commitment, but as with anything worthwhile, the more you invest, the more you get out of the program.
 Remember that anything done well takes an investment of time.

 Won't band hurt my grades?